 What is the best way to bag grass clippings?

-1. Bagged Grass Clippings Hold the Weed Seed at a Low Temperature Bagging grass clippings before you use your lawn mower or weed eater will prevent your grass clippings from becoming fertile and promoting the growth of new weeds.
+Bagging grass clippings before you use your lawnmower or weed eater will prevent your grass clippings from becoming fertile and promote the growth of new weeds.

 When you bag your grass clippings, they cool down quicker in the bag which slows down the germination process.
 If you want to keep your grass clippings unbroken, then you should cut them as soon as you mow your lawn so that they do not become warm and turn into fertile grass clippings.